To begin your study abroad adventure, follow these steps:

 Apply for a passport.
 Some programs require a valid passport at the time of application.

-Passport processing is taking longer than usual: 18 weeks for routine service (includes up to 12 weeks processing and 6 weeks mailing) and 12 weeks for expedited service (includes up to 6 weeks processing and 6 weeks mailing).
+Passport processing is taking longer than usual: up to 11 weeks for routine service and up to 7 weeks for expedited service.

 Check your UCEAP program-specific application instructions to determine by when you must have a valid passport.